kevinpschaaf/enyo-wiki/Enyo-2.0b3-Release-Notes.md

 * `enyo.Scroller`: changed horizontal/vertical settings so they make more sense, window scrolling is now prevented on iOS when using a native touch region scroller and dragging beyond a scroll boundary.
 * The `enyo.Scroller.scrollTo()` method now animates when using a TouchScrollStrategy.
-* `enyo.macroize` was optimized and a sister method, `enyo.quickMacroize()` was added that's faster at the code of being more limited.
+* `enyo.macroize` was optimized and a sister method, `enyo.quickMacroize()` was added that's faster but more limited.

 Onyx
 ----